 The ODM has been assimilated into the operations environments of several of the CCSDS Member Agencies.
 A partial list of implementations follows.
 The OEM is the format used by the European Space Agency (ESA) for submission of spacecraft ephemeris to NASA's Jet Propulsion Laboratory (JPL) for tracking of multiple ESA spacecraft (e.g. Mars Express, Venus Express, ROSETTA) by the Deep Space Network (DSN).
-The OEM has also been used to deliver the trajectories to European Space Operations Centre (ESOC)ESOC for possible contingency tracking (e.g. Mars missions, SOHO).
-Additionally, the Japan Aerospace Exploration Agency (JAXA) used the OEM for DSN tracking of the SELENE spacecraft.
-The OPM has been implemented at the DSN, NASA/JPL Navigation, Deutsches Zentrum fur Luftund Raumfahrt (DLR), Centre National d'Etudes Spatiales (CNES), and European Space Operations Centre (ESOC), and is used frequently for external support.
+The OEM has also been used to deliver the trajectories to European Space Operations Centre (ESOC) for possible contingency tracking (e.g. Mars missions, SOHO).
+Additionally, the Japan Aerospace Exploration Agency

+(JAXA) used the OEM for DSN tracking of the SELENE spacecraft.
+The OPM has been implemented at the DSN, NASA/JPL Navigation, Deutsches Zentrum fur Luft-und Raumfahrt (DLR), Centre National d'Etudes Spatiales (CNES), and ESOC, and is used frequently for external support.
 The ODMs have also been implemented and used to support some projects within NASA Goddard Space Flight Center (GSFC).
 For instance, OEMs are used for owner/operator ephemerides in conjunction assessment by NASA GSFC for the Collision Avoidance Risk Assessment (CARA) process and by the Joint Space Operations Center (JSpOC),

-2.3.2.33.4 ATTITUDE DATA MESSAGES (ADM)
+3.4 ATTITUDE DATA MESSAGES (ADM)

-The intent-purpose of the ADM recommended standard (reference [6]) is to discuss how the parameterization of the attitude is represented for proper interpretation and to delineate a format and keywords that allow the exchange of attitude information in an unambiguous manner.
+The purpose of the ADM recommended standard (reference [6]) is to delineate a format and keywords that allow the exchange of attitude information in an unambiguous manner.
 Even though the parameterization can take many forms, the information conveyed must at a minimum address the following to give an unambiguous attitude:

-- Epoch of the attitude - Coordinate system being transformed from (1)
+- Epoch of the attitude

+- Coordinate system being transformed from (1)

-- Coordinate system being transformed to (2) - Attitude parameters
+- Coordinate system being transformed to (2)

+- Attitude parameters